 During World War II, 150,000 African Americans served in the U.S. Navy, including women who were accepted into the Women’s Reserve of the United States Navy (WAVES) in 1944.
 The Navy commissioned the first group of 12 officers in March 1944 and by 1945 a total of 60 men had been commissioned.
 President Truman ordered the integration of the armed forces in 1948.
 In 1949, Wesley A. Brown became the first African American to graduate from the Naval Academy.

-Aboard the USS NORTH CAROLINA, African Americans served the officers as cooks and stewards and also had battle stations
+Aboard the USS NORTH CAROLINA, African American men and men from the Philippines or Guam served the officers as cooks and stewards.
+They also had battle stations.

 Learn more in the book THE MESSMAN CHRONICLES: African-Americans in the U.S. Navy, 1932-1943 by Richard E. Miller.

 All men on BB55 were assigned battle stations.
 Steward’s Mates were part of the ammunition passing crews for all the guns: 16-inch, 5-inch, 40mm, 20mm.
 Others were assigned to the repair units, part of Damage Control.
 And there were two crews of gunners on the 20mm guns.

 Steward’s Mate 2/c John Seagraves was an officer’s cook in the Wardroom Pantry.
 His battle station was in a 16-inch magazine along with other men in the Stewards Branch.
 He asked the Executive Officer if he and other Steward’s Mates could be 20mm gunners.
 Their petition was granted, and eight men began training on two 20mm gun mounts in the fall of 1944.
 The mounts were in Marine Sergeant Harry Clark’s sector.